japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Default: `None` (undefined)

-Used exclusively when `SparkContext` is requested to xref:ROOT:SparkContext.adoc#postApplicationStart[postApplicationStart]
+Used exclusively when `SparkContext` is requested to ROOT:SparkContext.md#postApplicationStart[postApplicationStart]

 | isReady
 a| [[isReady]]